Eleanor (automobile)

-"Eleanor" is the star character in two films, Gone in 60 Seconds (1974) (depicted by a fully redesigned 1971 Ford Mustang), and a 2000 remake (portrayed as a customized Shelby Mustang GT500).
+"Eleanor" is a code name used in the 1974 film Gone in 60 Seconds to refer to a 1971 Ford Mustang featured in the film.
+The name is used again in the 2000 remake for a customized Shelby Mustang GT500.

 Eleanor (1974 film)

 Though four instances of Eleanor are portrayed in the original 1974 film as "Eleanor" targets, only two were used, with license plates and tires swapped as necessary.
 One car was modified for the stunt driving necessitated by the final chase and wrecked in the process, while the other was kept intact for all external "beauty shots".
 The latter car was also used for all but two interior shots.

 Vehicle preparation

 The two 1971 Mustang Sportsroofs used in the film were bought in 1971.
 Neither has been proven to be a Mach 1, as often assumed.

 As it was three years before the film's director H. B. Halicki could raise sufficient funds to start filming, each car was updated with 1973 grilles.

 Halicki's paint scheme blacked-out the lower bodyside, taillight panel, and standard hood, similar but not identical to contemporary Ford factory offerings on the Mach 1 (and Exterior Decor Group on Sportsroofs).
 All identifiable "Mustang" badging was removed but for the grille, and "Ford Motor Company" hubcaps are visible in the film.

 Despite claims that both cars were painted in Ford's Medium Yellow Gold, Halicki, in a 1974 interview, stated that the cars were painted "generic school bus yellow" to save money.